strudel-science/strudel-kit/docs/docs/tutorials/basic-app-with-strudel/2-configure-taskflow.md

-# Configure a Task Flow
+# Configure Your Task Flow

 ## Introduction